 Here’s a great article on singleness that she wrote before she was married entitled “Singled Out for Good“

-Here’s a talk she gave for The Gospel Coalition: “When Despair Invades Gospel Work: Learning from Elijah“
+Here’s a couple of talks she gave for The Gospel Coalition:

 Here’s a conversation with Jenny Salt about women’s studies in the church.